AgneteSteine/agnetesteine.github.io/_recipes/recipe3.markdown

 # Creamy Carbonara

 Spaghetti Carbonara is a known classic that probably many of you have ordered at a restaurant.
 The main can also be made at home, and is great to make when you crave a bit of comfort food.
-Just a handful of ingrediences and you have yoursef a wonderfully indulgent meal.
+Just a handful of ingredients and you have yourself a wonderfully indulgent meal.

 <!--more-->